 A licensee who fails to pay an uncontested fine cannot renew his/her license until the fine is paid in full.
 In addition, the Board utilizes the Franchise Tax Board Intercept Program which allows tax returns to be intercepted as payment for any outstanding fines.
-Typically, uncollected fines are related to unlicensed individuals that the Board has limited information on to pursue collection.
+Typically, uncollected fines are related to unlicensed individuals and the Board has limited ability to pursue collection of these fines.